freedomofpress/encryption-works/encryption_works.md

 As you can see, threat modeling is about how you think about a problem as much as what you do to solve it.
 In this example, we weren't thinking about the NSA or of being hacked by an external adversary.
 In fact, hacking isn't the biggest danger facing most journalists -- it probably isn't how people will come by your data or compromise you.
 If you're a journalist, you're much more at risk of your story being scooped, or of falling victim to a phishing attack and someone getting access to all your e-mail.

-Journalists' e-mail accounts are often the subject of attacks, but it's more common for hackers to try and trick Gmail into resetting the password rather than hacking Google itself.
-There's even a phrase for this -- *rubber-hose cryptanalysis* refers to the fact that it's far easier to coerce or trick someone into giving you their password than break the underlying encryption.

 !["Security."
 Courtesy of XKCD.](http://imgs.xkcd.com/comics/security.png)

+Journalists' e-mail accounts are often the subject of attacks, but it's more common for hackers to try and trick Gmail into resetting the password rather than hacking Google itself.
+In any security system, the user is always the weakest link -- you can have all the PGP encryption in the world, but if your password's written on a post-it note on your desk, anyone with physical access to your office has access to your data.

 Let's look at another example: a metro journalist reporting on corruption in her city's police force.
 This is a story which will have sensitive documents to store, and sources to protect.
 These are the assets we're trying to protect, so that the corrupt officials in question aren't tipped off in advance about the story.

-The adversity in this case isn't the NSA, but the scenario shows why practicing good operational security protects you from numerous adversities.
+The adversary in this case isn't the NSA, but the scenario shows why practicing good operational security protects you from numerous adversities.
 Snowden is the most famous recent example of a whistleblower, but journalists use inside sources who need protecting quite often.

 ### Strong Passphrases